buildout/buildout/zc.recipe.egg_/README.txt

    disabled.
 If the option isn't given at all, then all scripts defined by the named eggs will be generated.

+entry-points
+   A list of entry-point identifiers of the form name=module#attrs, name is a script name, module is a module name, and a attrs is a (possibly dotted) name of an object wihin the module.
+This option is useful when working with distributions that don't declare entry points, such as distributions not written to work with setuptools.

+interpreter
+   The name of a script to generate that allows access to a Python interpreter that has the path set based on the eggs installed.

+extra-paths
+   Extra paths to include in a generates script.

 Custom eggs
 -----------